-Good employers exist.
+Good employers and great employee benefits in Malaysia exist.
 Before we even start this article, I just want to tell you that despite all the workplace-related horror stories you read on social media, good and caring employers exist.
 They just get overshadowed by all the bad ones.

 And here’s the thing – they *want* to attract you, a talented professional, to work with them.